 Avoid the word-salad bar

 I once wrote for an executive – and seriously, once was more than enough for me – who treated his speeches like a salad bar.
-He wasn’t looking for a speech so much as a mise en place, the chopped-up veggies and other ingredients a chef has handy before the restaurant opens for the day so she has everything she needs to assemble a dish.
+He wasn’t looking for a speech so much as a mise en place, the chopped-up veggies and other ingredients a chef keeps handy so she has everything she needs to assemble a dish.

 This executive expected the “writer” to present him not with a well thought-out speech, not with a story that built to a crescendo of anticipation, with the audience hanging on his every word.